mitchins/ImageAIServer/imageai_server/utils/mcp-server/README.md

 - `height` (optional): Image height in pixels (default: 512)
 - `negative_prompt` (optional): Text describing what to avoid
 - `n` (optional): Number of images to generate (1-4, default: 1)
+- `output_dir` (optional): Directory to save images (default: system temp/imageai-mcp)

 **Example:**
 ```
 Generate an image of "a serene mountain landscape at sunset" using the sd15-onnx model
 ```

+**Output:**
+Images are saved to disk and the tool returns:
+- File paths where images were saved
+- No base64 data (keeps context clean!)
+- Easy to reference saved files later

 ### list_models